davidSimek/hal0.009/README.md

 - its assembler

 ## News
-- assembler now can process labels like `copyAtoB:`, but there is no instruction that uses them now.
-It will be next goal to add `goto` instruction.
+- Assembler now can process labels like `copyAtoB:` and jump to them using `jmp` instruction.

 ## How to use:
 1. Check instruction.md for avalible instructions.